dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 - The import-export ratio is 0.572, indicating that exports are significantly more than imports.
 - Utah's exports are nearly double its imports, suggesting a strong export-reliant economy.
 - A low dependency level means the economy has exports more than it imports, due to it's less reliant on external goods.
+- The combination of 'State', 'Fiscal year', and 'Fiscal quarter' features allows the model to capture some state-specific and temporal patterns in trade dependency, contributing to the accurate prediction
 The model's prediction matches the actual label and is supported by the economic principle that higher exports relative to imports often indicate lower trade dependency.

 ## Explainable Records for Seasonality